If you're interested in becoming a Chartered Environmentalist, you can qualify through ICE.

-To find out more, read our full guidance on becoming a chartered environmentalist and associate member.
+To find out more, read our full guidance on becoming a chartered environmentalist.

 Professional Review dates and locations

 Professional Reviews are held each year in the UK, Hong Kong, Australia, New Zealand, United Arab Emirates and many other countries throughout the world.

 You'll find full details of the application and Professional Review dates and locations on the key dates page.

 If you’d like to attend a Professional Review at a location other than those listed, please tell us on your application form.
 We’ll let you know if this will be possible.

 How much does it cost?

 You’ll need to pay a non-refundable fee when you apply, please see our fees page for more information.